Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

         self.rng = np.random.default_rng(seed)
         return self.env.seed(seed) if seed is not None else self.env.seed()
 ```

-One shortcoming is if you provided a reset callback, you should set `vec_parallel` to `false`, otherwise the callback and Python GIL may lead to deadlock.
+One potential limitation of the current implementation is that if a reset callback is provided, it is necessary to explicitly set the `vec_parallel` to `false`, otherwise the callback and Python GIL may lead to deadlock.

 ## Multi target build
-To help build a model for multiple Python versions, slxpy provides a command to automatically build for multiple Python versions and aggregate results.
+Slxpy includes a command that facilitates the model building process for multiple Python versions and consolidates the results.

-0. It's required that slxpy is running with conda installation available to use this feature!
+0. It's required that slxpy is running with conda installation available to use this feature;

-1. Setup builder environments (Need only once)
+1. Setup builder environments.

 ```bash
 slxpy multi-build setup